Fine-tuned LLMs Know More, Hallucinate Less with Few-Shot Sequence-to-Sequence Semantic Parsing over Wikidata: Conclusion

 \section{Conclusion}

-We proposed a new high-quality benchmark, \DATASET, for large knowledge base question answering.
+We have created a new high-quality benchmark, \DATASET, for large knowledge-base question answering.
 The dataset is based on the popular WebQuestionsSP dataset with natural questions, annotated with SPARQL for Wikidata.

-We also proposed an effective training data synthesis methodology and a Seq2Seq semantic parsing strategy for large and sparse knowledge graphs.
-Our \SP Seq2Seq semantic parser establishes a first, strong baseline of 59\% answer accuracy and 63\% F1 score for \DATASET.
+We establish a first, strong baseline of 65\% answer accuracy and 72\% F1 score for \DATASET.
+This is achieved by fine-tuning LLaMA with a few-shot training data set using a SPARQL query format modified for semantic parsing.

-We show that we can address the hallucination of large language models like GPT-3 by grounding it with a semantic parser for Wikidata.
-For the dev set of our benchmark, this combination approach provides useful information for 97\% of the questions in the dev set of the benchmark.
-More importantly, it generates verifiable answers for 69\% of the questions.
+We show that we can reduce the hallucination of large language models like GPT-3 by grounding it with a semantic parser.
+For the dev set of \DATASET, this combination approach provides useful information for 96\% of the questions in the dev set of the benchmark.
+More importantly, it generates verifiable answers for 76\% of the questions.